microsoft/DeepSpeed/docs/_pages/features.md

 ### 1-bit Adam and 1-bit LAMB optimizers with up to 5x less communication

 DeepSpeed has two communication-efficient optimizers called 1-bit Adam and 1-bit LAMB.
-They offer the same convergence as Adam/LAMB, incurs up to 5x less communication that enables up to 3.5x higher throughput for BERT-Large pretraining and up to 2.7x higher throughput for SQuAD fine-tuning on bandwidth-limited clusters.
+They offer the same convergence as Adam/LAMB, incur up to 5x less communication that enables up to 3.5x higher throughput for BERT-Large pretraining and up to 2.7x higher throughput for SQuAD fine-tuning on bandwidth-limited clusters.
 For more details on usage and performance, please refer to the [1-bit Adam tutorial](https://www.deepspeed.ai/tutorials/onebit-adam),